Maitland Bay Track in Bouddi National Park

 Bouddi Point

-More than 120 years later, some of the remains of this shipwreck are still visible at low tide.
+More than 120 years later, some of the remnants of this shipwreck are still visible at low tide.

-It’s worth walking the extra stretch from the end of the Maitland Bay Track to Bouddi Point to discover these historical remains.
+It’s worth walking the extra stretch from the end of the Maitland Bay Track to Bouddi Point to discover these historical remnants.

-It’s fascinating to see, and makes you think about what the passengers and crew on board the S.S.
-Maitland must have gone through that fateful night.
+Seeing these remnants makes you think about what the passengers and crew on board the S.S.
+Maitland must have gone through on that fateful night.

 On Saturday 14th October 1961, a monument was dedicated to commemorating the sinking of the S.S.
 Maitland as a maritime disaster.